Skip to content

 Deployment

-For managing JEA endpoints across large environments, consider using PowerShell DSC.
-Learn more here:
+For managing JEA endpoints across large environments, consider using PowerShell Desired State Configuration (DSC).
+Follow the instructions by Microsoft to deploy JEA using DSC: Multi-machine configuration with DSC.

 There are examples for DSC available in the JEA GitHub Repository.